interplinternet/roguelike/Level/level.md

     which does not intersect with an outer room's (a node) function.
     -   We can take the inverse of the graph of rooms to find all cells which are hallways.

+<a id="org256deee"></a>

+## New plan

+The original plan was to use Dijkstra's algorithm, but something similar might be:

+1. Choose the cell of a room closest to a cell of the target room.
+2. Are they the same cell?
+3. If not, dig a cell in that direction (i.e., such that the new cell is closer in both x- and y-dimensions).
+4. Recurse on this cell.

+Are intersections between rooms okay?
+I don't know.
+On the one hand, sure, it can create a more dynamic space for the player to play in.
+On the other hand, it could lead to some weird or dumb mistakes.
+I'll allow intersections for now, because it's easier to write.

-; First we create a graph where each room is a node.
-Then we create a grid whose dimensions can ; contain every room.
-The grid can be represented as a graph where every cell is a node with an edge ; in every cardinal direction.
-Then we take a subset of that graph representing every cell which is ; not covered by a room.
+First we create a graph where each room is a node.
+Then we create a grid whose dimensions can contain every room.
+The grid can be represented as a graph where every cell is a node with an edge in every cardinal direction.
+Then we take a subset of that graph representing every cell which is not covered by a room.